 Since joining qLit team she has written some articles, translated articles from English to Hungarian and helped Eni a lot in publishing our articles in English as well.

 Merci is learning linguistics at the University of Szeged.
 Besides that, she’s occupied with contemporary literature and theatre.
 In her free time she reads and tries to make others read, learns languages and kick-boxes regularly.
 She also volunteers at the LGBT group of Szeged, she’s helped bring multiple LGBTQ programmes into the city.

 She mostly helps the work of qLit with her articles about literature, but she’s also written about feminism.

 And the above list is continuously getting longer and longer.

 Would you help us?

 If you have experience in writing or editorial work, you would like to translate articles to qLit (from any language to Hungarian or from Hungarian to English), you could help us with anything from keeping our calendar up-to-date to collecting material to our Facebook page, we would really appreciate your help!
-Please contact us through firstname.lastname@example.org!
+Please contact us at firstname.lastname@example.org!

 Do you have a question or comment?

-Drop us a line on email@example.com!
+Drop us a line to email@example.com!